-Anselm von Seherr-Thross’ making-of video for a recent HTC commercial.
+Anselm von Seherr-Thoss’ making-of video for a recent HTC commercial.
 Four of the former Frantic Films TD’s pre-built 3ds Max particle systems and tools now can be downloaded for free from xoio’s resources site xoio-air.

 Architectural visualisation studio xoio has been putting out some great free resources through its xoio-air website recently, but most of them have been aimed at artists creating similar work.

-But now the visual effects community can get in on the action, thanks to its release of four 3ds Max PFlow particle set-ups and tools created by former Frantic Films TD Anselm von Seherr-Thross.
+But now the visual effects community can get in on the action, thanks to its release of four 3ds Max PFlow particle set-ups and tools created by former Frantic Films TD Anselm von Seherr-Thoss.

 The tools comprise templates for morphing particles from one shape to another and growing grass; a collection of pre-built debris for explosions; and an 8-bit styliser, to recreate to look of old videogames in 3D.